Cartoon Network (Philippines): Boomerang on TV5 Kids

 Around late 2015, Boomerang on TV5 Kids was launched.
 It airs a few programs straight from Boomerang Southeast Asia and Boomerang Australia and New Zealand.
 All of the shows aired on the Boomerang block were dubbed in Filipino.
 As of 2017, TV5 AniMEGA is still airing.

 Programs aired on the said block were The Looney Tunes Show, Rat-A-Tat, Inspector Gadget, The Powerpuff Girls and Mr. Bean: The Animated Series (now on Yey!) every weekday afternoons.
 On weekends, it airs We Bare Bears and the 2016 reboot of The Powerpuff Girls, despite it does not air on all feeds of Boomerang.

 Block on CNN Philippines

 On September 1, 2018, after a 1-year hiatus, Cartoon Network programs returned to free TV, this time over CNN Philippines.
 This is due to the growing trend of airing cartoons and entertainment shows on free-to-air news channels.
 Programs like We Bare Bears, Adventure Time, The Powerpuff Girls & Ben 10 are aired in its original language (English) instead of Filipino.
 The said shows are part of the newly launched CNN Philippines Junior weekend morning block, which also coincides with the launching of Newsroom Junior Edition.
-Many upcoming cartoon shows will air on CNN Philippines in the future.